 Let’s make some, shall we?

 Making homemade out flour is incredibly easy.
 All you need is rolled oats, and a blender or food processor to blitz them up in.
-I find that my Vitamix produces the finest oat flour, but I also often pull out my trusty food processor and it does a great job as well.
+But you can totally just pick up a bag of oat flour from the grocery store if you want to simplify.
+You do you.

 All you need to do to make your own oat flour is add the rolled oats to the food processor and blender, and pulse until they’re broken up.
 Then, run the motor for a minute or two until the texture is fine and not grainy.
 How easy was that?!